PREETHI-B0/AI_Lab_2023-24/Ex.No5 Factorial.md

 2. STEP 2:  Write a rules for finding factorial of given program in SWI-PROLOG.
 3.   a)	factorial of 0 is 1 => written as factorial(0,1).
 4.   b)	factorial of number greater than 0 obtained by recursively calling the factorial    function.
-5. STEP 3: Run the program  to find answer of  query.
+5. STEP 3: Run the program  to find answer of  query.Stop the program.
-6. STEP 4: Stop the program.
 ### Program:
 factorial(0,1).
 factorial(A,B) :-